ilsergente1993/craftberry/README.md

 #### Details:
 ```
+Options:
-    -A interface src  : Use the specified source interface.
+    -A            : Use the specified source interface.
 Can be interface name (e.g eth0) or interface IPv4 address
-    -B interface dst  : Use the specified destination interface.
+    -B            : Use the specified destination interface.
 Can be interface name (e.g eth0) or interface IPv4 address
     -a            : Use the specified action
-    -d                : Use the specified defence
     -t            : Use the specified timeout in seconds, if not defined it runs until some external signal stops the execution (e.g. ctrl+c)
     -l            : Print the list of interfaces and exists
     -h            : Displays this help message and exits

-ATTACKNAME:
+Actions:
+   - default:
-    BEQUITE        : just replying all the traffic from source to destination
+       BEQUITE    : just replying all the traffic from src to dst
+   - ATTACK:
        DNS        : catch the DNS queries and replace its value
        HTTP       : description
        HTTPIMAGE  : description
        TCPMULTIPY : multiply N times every tcp packet to dst
        UDPMULTIPY : multiply N times every udp packet to dst

-DEFENSENAME:
-    CHACHA20       : description
+   - DEFENSE:
+       CHACHA20   : encrypt all the outgoing traffic and decrypt all the ingoing traffic
 ```

 #### How to compile